Property Tax Freeze for Seniors in Texas: Complete 2026 Guide

 Example: Home appraised at $350,000

-One of the most powerful protections for Texas seniors is the school tax ceiling (commonly called the "senior tax freeze").
+One of the most powerful protections for Texas seniors is the school tax ceiling (commonly called the "property tax freeze for seniors").
 Once you qualify for the over-65 exemption, your school district tax bill is frozen at the amount you pay that year.
 Even if your home's value increases significantly, your school taxes will never exceed that ceiling.

 Transferring the Tax Freeze to a New Home